 The movie experience

-As a movie experience, Luminous Motion does not disappoint as the characters and events are intriguing enough to hold one’s attention.
-Casting, camerawork, directing and editing are all well done, with little to no flaws.
-The philosophical finale ties in well with the opening and the story per se.
+Luminous Motion does not disappoint as the characters and events are intriguing enough to hold one’s attention as a movie experience.
+Casting, camerawork, directing and editing are all well done, with little to no flaws—the philosophical finale ties in well with the opening and the story per se.
 Most viewers will likely still have more questions than answers, yet trying to piece together all the little snips of information gathered as the story develops is a rewarding experience all on its own.

 Not the best film you will ever see or the most memorable one, but definitely worth watching.